 Let’s take a look at the Maven command that’s likely running for your builds2:

 This seems fine - it’s basically what you would run locally.
 But we can get things moving faster from here without touching any of our code yet:

 First, we dropped the

 clean goal.
-The clean plugin is not very efficient, but more to the point your CI tool should already be giving you a completely clean directory to work in, ideally cleaning it during idle time but at least right before your build starts.
-It will probably do it faster than the clean plugin as well.
+The clean plugin is not very efficient, but more to the point your CI tool should already be giving you a completely clean directory to work in (it will probably do it faster than the clean plugin as well).

 -T argument, which is an alias for

 --threads, Maven’s under-publicised option for building reactor modules in parallel.
 As you’d hope, it’s smart enough to work out the inter-dependencies of your modules and parallelise as much as possible without ever starting a module before other ones it depends on have finished.
 It will use up to the specified number of threads; the default is 1, meaning modules are built entirely in serial unless you specify otherwise.

 -T1C, we’re telling Maven to use one thread per available CPU core.
 This seems to be the best balance; every time we tried to use more than this, it performed the same or worse, presumably as too many different threads compete for finite resources.